AmanoTeam/obggcc/README.md

 glibc 2.0 and glibc 2.1 were not binary-compatible on some architectures, as stated in the [release notes](https://sourceware.org/legacy-ml/libc-alpha/1999-q1/msg00310.html) of the said version.
 Also, symbol versioning did not exist in glibc until the 2.1 release.
 I'm not sure if software built for glibc 2.0 can run on glibc 2.1 and up.

-Support for x86_64 first appeared in glibc 2.2.5, only gaining overall stability in glibc 2.3 onwards.
-Starting from glibc 2.2 and lower, `libstdc++` fails to build due to the absence of some required functions in the standard library.
+Support for x86_64 (amd64) first appeared in glibc 2.2.5, only gaining overall stability in glibc 2.3 and onwards.
+Even if we manage to build a working cross-compiler targeting pre-glibc 2.2 releases or older, we would only be able to target very old (and potentially no longer used) system architectures.

+Also, starting from glibc 2.2 and lower, `libstdc++` fails to build due to the absence of some required functions in the standard library.
 It might work with some patching, but I did not bother trying.

 So, with that in mind, glibc 2.3 seems to be the minimum version that GCC is able to produce a cross-compiler for without breaking anything.